 It's important when creating a document to keep accessibility in mind as it's more difficult to apply after it's been converted to a PDF.
 Use the following instructions to create documents that can be read and comprehended by everyone.

 Learn how to apply styles which increases the readability and functionality of a document, and additional techniques that make Word documents accessible, using the following resources:

-- Making Word Documents Accessible handout by Fresno State
+- Making Word Documents Accessible handout (PDF) by Fresno State

 - Microsoft Word Accessibility Guide by WebAIM

 - Create Accessible Word Documents Guide by Microsoft

 It's important to add a textual description of images, charts and graphs using the alternate text option.
 Use the guides below to learn how to add alternative text and make PowerPoint presentations accessible:

 For those who cannot perceive color or pictures, a detailed description of the concept is necessary.
 Use the guides below to learn how to make the contents of a spreadsheet accessible: